kassisol/hbm/README.md

 ```

 ## Starting the Server
-### Starting the Harbourmaster Server
+### Starting the Harbormaster Server
-With Harbourmaster installed, the next step is to start a Harbourmaster server.
+With Harbormaster installed, the next step is to start a Harbormaster server.

 ```bash
 # hbm init